About

 Vivian-Lee Nyitray, Executive Director UCEAP, Janet Napolitano, 20th President of University of California, and Gene Block, Chancellor UCLA

-The University of California Trust (UK) was established in 1999 by California Governor Gray Davis and UC President Atkinson as a joint initiative with the California Trade & Commerce Agency.
+The University of California Trust was established in 1999 by California Governor Gray Davis and UC President Richard Atkinson as a joint initiative with the California Trade & Commerce Agency.

 A registered British Charity (No. 1075405), the Trust facilitates charitable giving to all 10 UC campuses.
 Donors from the UK and European can access tax-effective giving options to any funds or scholarships at the campuses.
 This includes funding to advance medical research, study abroad scholarships, climate change research – among so many others!